cubiq/vanilla-docs/docs/index.html.md

 * [Features](/features) - using Vanilla (covers both open source and cloud exclusives).
 * [Theming](/theming) - building a Vanilla theme.

+These documents are released under the [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).

 ## Why go cloud-hosted?

 * No installation, upgrades, backups, maintenance, or testing required.